 If you’re in the market for a new TV, it’s actually going to be difficult to not buy a Smart TV.
 Regardless of whether you want the features or not, most new TVs are going to have some form of Smart TV functionality built in to varying degrees.
 It’s a similar situation to 3D – if you’re buying a good TV, then chances are it will also be 3D capable, purely because 3D features require good quality components.

 That said, if you already have a TV that you’re happy with, the new Smart TV features are certainly nothing worth upgrading for.
 If you already have a computer, an Apple TV, Xbox 360 (all great media center devices), or an iPad – these perform the same job better, and your Smart TV isn’t going to offer anything new.
-If you don’t already have a PC or other device hooked up to your TV, or have been living under a rock for 10 years, then you will undoubtedly find some value in a Smart TV.
+If you don’t already have a PC or other device hooked up to your TV, then you will undoubtedly find some value in a Smart TV.

 Do you have a Smart TV, and do you actually use some or all of the features?
-Let us know in the comments, and why you chose that manufacturer in particular.
+Why did you chose that manufacturer in particular?
 Are you going to buy a new TV this year, and do Smart TV features sound like something you might want?
+Let’s discuss in the comments section below.